 Conventional molecular tests for detecting Mycobacterium tuberculosis complex (MTBC) drug resistance on clinical samples cover a limited set of mutations.
-Whole genome sequencing (WGS) typically requires culture.Here, we evaluated the Deeplex Myc-TB targeted deep sequencing assay for prediction of resistance to 13 anti-tuberculous drugs/drug classes, directly applicable on sputum.With MTBC DNA tests, the limit of detection was 100-1000 genome copies for fixed resistance mutations.
+Whole-genome sequencing (WGS) typically requires culture.Here, we evaluated the Deeplex Myc-TB targeted deep-sequencing assay for prediction of resistance to 13 anti-tuberculous drugs/drug classes, directly applicable on sputum.With MTBC DNA tests, the limit of detection was 100-1000 genome copies for fixed resistance mutations.
 Deeplex Myc-TB captured in silico 97.1-99.3% of resistance phenotypes correctly predicted by WGS from 3651 MTBC genomes.
-On 429 isolates, the assay predicted 92.2% of 2369 first- and second-line phenotypes, with a sensitivity of 95.3% and specificity of 97.4%.
-Fifty-six of 69 (81.2%) residual discrepancies with phenotypic results involved pyrazinamide, ethambutol, and ethionamide, and low-level rifampicin- or isoniazid-resistance mutations, all notoriously prone to phenotypic testing variability.
-Only 2 of 91 (2.2%) resistance phenotypes undetected by Deeplex Myc-TB had known resistance-associated mutations by WGS analysis outside Deeplex Myc-TB targets.
-Phenotype predictions from Deeplex Myc-TB analysis directly on 109 sputa from a Djibouti survey matched those of MTBSeq/PhyResSE/Mykrobe, fed with WGS data from subsequent cultures, with a sensitivity of 93.5/98.5/93.1% and specificity of 98.5/97.2/95.3%.
-Most residual discordances involved gene deletions/indels and 3-12% heteroresistant calls undetected by WGS analysis, or natural pyrazinamide resistance of globally rare "M. canettii" strains then unreported by Deeplex Myc-TB.
-On 1494 arduous sputa from a Democratic Republic of the Congo survey, 14 902 of 19 422 (76.7%) possible susceptible or resistance phenotypes could be predicted culture-free.Deeplex Myc-TB may enable fast, tailored tuberculosis treatment.
+On 429 isolates, the assay predicted 92.2% of 2369 first- and second-line phenotypes, with a sensitivity of 95.3% and a specificity of 97.4%.
+56 out of 69 (81.2%) residual discrepancies with phenotypic results involved pyrazinamide, ethambutol and ethionamide, and low-level rifampicin or isoniazid resistance mutations, all notoriously prone to phenotypic testing variability.
+Only two out of 91 (2.2%) resistance phenotypes undetected by Deeplex Myc-TB had known resistance-associated mutations by WGS analysis outside Deeplex Myc-TB targets.
+Phenotype predictions from Deeplex Myc-TB analysis directly on 109 sputa from a Djibouti survey matched those of MTBSeq/PhyResSE/Mykrobe, fed with WGS data from subsequent cultures, with a sensitivity of 93.5/98.5/93.1% and a specificity of 98.5/97.2/95.3%, respectively.
+Most residual discordances involved gene deletions/indels and 3-12% heteroresistant calls undetected by WGS analysis or natural pyrazinamide resistance of globally rare " Mycobacterium canettii" strains then unreported by Deeplex Myc-TB.
+On 1494 arduous sputa from a Democratic Republic of the Congo survey, 14 902 out of 19 422 (76.7%) possible susceptible or resistance phenotypes could be predicted culture-free.Deeplex Myc-TB may enable fast, tailored tuberculosis treatment.